DanialArab/MCP-Build-Rich-Context-AI-Apps-with-Anthropic/README.md

 ## Why MCP

- We learn why connecting LLM applications to resources had been so difficult before, and how MCP addresses this.
+ - We learn why connecting LLM applications to resources had been so difficult before, and how MCP addresses this.
+ - MCP makes AI development less fragmented and it standardizes connections between AI applications and external data sources.
+ -